fbpx

 ATM’s are generally the easiest and safest way for withdrawing money in Europe, so do not forget your Debit Card before you depart.

 Here are some broad guidelines for withdrawing cash in Europe, but there’s often additional information you should know for specific countries.
-For money tips related to specific destinations, check the ‘Cultural Guide’ section in your personal travel guide from Guidester.
+For money tips related to specific destinations, the ‘Cultural Guide’ section in your personal travel guide from Guidester will be invaluable.

 Exchange Rates